geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 Which GOC member(s) directed you to this form?

-Will you be curating in NOCTUA?
+Will you be curating in Noctua?

 ## Mailing list membership:
 - [ ] I've signed up for the GOC list (https://mailman.stanford.edu/mailman/listinfo/go-consortium)